webaverse-studios/lore-engine/datasets/data/banters.md

 - You can't win if you don't play the game.
 - This is a great day for the history books, if you catch me.

+# Name
-Name: Battle
+Battle
+# Description
-Description: Battle taunt
+Battle taunt
+# Character:
-Character: Anemone Wall
+Anemone Wall
-Banters:
+# Banters:
 - Alakazoo!
 That's not a real spell but I thought it would freak you out.
 - How do you expect to hit me when you can't even see me?
 - Magic isn't cheating, it's improving the odds in your favor.